cross-codes/X-API/notes/notes.md

 });
 ```

-How to use:
-Use the URL: {{url}}/users/me/avatar
+Use the URL: `{{url}}/users/me/avatar`

-Ensure sufficient authorization
+Ensure that an authorization header is sent with the appropriate Bearer token.

 ```javascript
 userRouter.delete("/users/me/avatar", authMiddle, async function (req, res) {